tritonmedia/triton/README.md

 ## API Documentation

-Services are "documented" in their Paw files located in [./paw](paw)
+Services are "documented" in their Paw files located in [./paw](paw).
+Paw is an awesome API client that can be located here: https://paw.cloud/.
+They have a free trial which can be used to export to Postman if you do not want to purchase this client.

 ## Important Things